The Unexpected Legacy of Divorce

 Highlights:

 Children in postdivorce families do not, on the whole, look happier, healthier, or more well adjusted even if one or both parents are happier.
-National studies1 show that children from divorced and remarried families are more aggressive toward their parents and teachers.
+National studies show that children from divorced and remarried families are more aggressive toward their parents and teachers.
 They experience more depression, have more learning difficulties, and suffer from more problems with peers than children from intact families.
 Children from divorced and remarried families are two to three times more likely to be referred for psychological help at school than their peers from intact families.
 More of them end up in mental health clinics and hospital settings.
 There is earlier sexual activity, more children born out of wedlock, less marriage, and more divorce.
-Numerous studies2 show that adult children of divorce have more psychological problems than those raised in intact marriages.Introduction/Cherished myths/ pg. xxiii
+Numerous studies show that adult children of divorce have more psychological problems than those raised in intact marriages.
+Introduction/Cherished myths/ p. xxiii

-Adult children of divorce are telling us loud and clear that their parents’ anger at the time of the breakup is not what matters most.
-Unless there was violence or abuse or unremitting high conflict, they have dim memories of what transpired during this supposedly critical period.
 Indeed, as youngsters then and as adults now, all would be profoundly astonished to learn that any judge, attorney, mediator—indeed, anyone at all—had genuinely considered their best interests or wishes at the breakup or at any time since.
 It’s the many years living in a postdivorce or remarried family that count, according to this first generation to come of age and tell us their experience.
 It’s feeling sad, lonely, and angry during childhood.
 It’s traveling on airplanes alone when you’re seven to visit your parent.
 It’s having no choice about how you spend your time and feeling like a second-class citizen compared with your friends in intact families who have some say about how they spend their weekends and their vacations.
 It’s wondering whether you will have any financial help for college from your college-educated father, given that he has no legal obligation to pay.
 It’s worrying about your mom and dad for years—will her new boyfriend stick around, will his new wife welcome you into her home?
 It’s reaching adulthood with acute anxiety.
 Will you ever find a faithful woman to love you?
 Will you find a man you can trust?
 Or will your relationships fail just like your parents’ did?
 And most tellingly, it’s asking if you can protect your own child from having these same experiences in growing up.

 Not one of the men or women from divorced families whose lives I report on in this book wanted their children to repeat their childhood experiences.
 Not one ever said, “I want my children to live in two nests—or even two villas.”
 They envied friends who grew up in intact families.
-Their entire life stories belie the myths we’ve embraced.Introduction/Cherished myths/ pg. xxv
+Their entire life stories belie the myths we’ve embraced.Introduction/Cherished myths/ p. xxv